GalBenZvi/eddymotion/README.rst

 .. end-badges

-Open-source eddy-current and head-motion correction for dMRI.
+Open-source eddy-current and head-motion correction for diffusion MRI, an extension of SHOREline (Cieslak, 2020) to multiple diffusion models.

 * Free software: Apache Software License 2.0